RelativitySpace/sw_candidate_proj3/README.md

 You can use any programming language, operating system and off the shelf libraries to build this system out.

 Please commit your final code to a public Github repository along with a software design diagram, installation instructions and email back the link to your recruiter.
+Please do not fork this repository.